In our decades of assisting companies in their management of interest rate risk, we hear one question frequently:

 - Develop a long-term debt management strategy based upon proven principals,

-- Become proactive rather than reactive to changes in the financial markets, and
+- Become proactive rather than reactive to changes in the marketplace, and

 - Be disciplined in adhering to the strategy

 In our experience, an organization’s priorities and political environment are in constant flux.
 It often helps significantly to involve an independent third-party to rise above the fray and develop a long-term debt management strategy based upon optimal interest rate risk management tactics.
-Even if an organization creates a sound interest rate management strategy, poor execution can be a major obstacle to the fulfillment of any plan.
-Avoid the pitfalls of poor execution – overpaying, costly documentation errors and/or hedge unwinds by working with hedging professionals.
+Even if an organization creates a sound rate management strategy, poor execution can be a major obstacle to the fulfillment of any plan.
+Most firms wouldn’t undertake any significant deal without legal expertise and execution of an interest rate strategy is no different.
+Avoid the pitfalls of poor execution – overpaying, costly documentation errors and/or unwinds by working with hedging professionals.